Sher-Chowdhury/node_study_guide/useful-npm-packages.md

 5. chai (for general testing) - gives human readable style of syntax for doing checks during unit and component testing .

-6. nock (for component testing) - used for stubbing endpoints for component testing.
+6. nock (for component testing) - used for stubbing endpoints for component testing. - https://github.com/Sher-Chowdhury/npm-supertest-and-nock-demo

+7. supertest - used for triggering express request calls by issuing a dummy request -  https://github.com/Sher-Chowdhury/npm-supertest-and-nock-demo